 - 1. Organization - a.
 Vice President for Academic Affairs/Provost or designated representative (ex-officio) - b.
 President of the Faculty Senate or designated member of the Faculty Senate Executive Committee (ex-officio) - c.
 One full-time teaching faculty member (5 years of teaching experience suggested) elected by each College for a two-year term. - i.
-College of Arts and Sciences 1 member ii.
-College of Business, Communication, and Technology 1 n member -- --------
+College of Arts and Sciences1 memberii.
+College of Business, Communication, and Technology1 member - iii.

-- iii.
 College of Health, Life Sciences, and Education 1 member - d.
 One member from the Library elected by Library faculty for a two-year term. - e.
 One full-time teaching faculty member shall be elected by the faculty-at-large to serve a two-year term as member-at-large. - f.
 Voting members of this committee include those from areas 1c, 1d and 1e. - g.
 At the beginning of each academic year, the committee shall elect a chairperson and secretary from its membership in areas 1c, 1d or 1e. - 2.
 Duties - a.
 The Faculty Handbook Committee will, at least annually, provide a summary of recommendations received and any actions taken.
 This summary will be submitted as a report to Faculty Senate prior to the April Senate meeting. - b.
-In addition to actions on specific recommendations received, the Faculty Handbook Committee shall ensure that all portions of the Handbook are reviewed within each tenyear period. - c.
+In addition to actions on specific recommendations received, the Faculty Handbook c.
 The Committee shall physically incorporate changes or revisions into the Faculty Handbook after they have been approved by the Faculty Senate, the Faculty Organization (if required), the University President and the University Board of Governors, and shall submit the revised documents to the Academic Affairs office for publication.